MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ### Multifactor certificate authentication

 When a user has a multifactor certificate, they can perform multifactor authentication only with certificates.
-However, the tenant admin should make sure the certificates are protected with a PIN or hardware module to be considered multifactor.
+However, an Authentication Policy Administrator should make sure the certificates are protected with a PIN or hardware module to be considered multifactor.

 <a name='how-azure-ad-resolves-multiple-authentication-policy-binding-rules'></a>